dotnet/docs-maui/docs/user-interface/pages/tabbedpage.md

 </TabbedPage>
 ```

 In this example, the `TabbedPage` is populated with two `Page` objects.
-The first child is a `ContentPage` object, and the second child is a `NavigationPage` object containing a `ContentPage` object.
+The first child is a <xref:Microsoft.Maui.Controls.ContentPage> object, and the second child is a `NavigationPage` object containing a <xref:Microsoft.Maui.Controls.ContentPage> object.

-When a `ContentPage` is wrapped in a `NavigationPage`, forwards page navigation can be performed by calling the `PushAsync` method on the `Navigation` property of the `ContentPage` object:
+When a <xref:Microsoft.Maui.Controls.ContentPage> is wrapped in a `NavigationPage`, forwards page navigation can be performed by calling the `PushAsync` method on the `Navigation` property of the <xref:Microsoft.Maui.Controls.ContentPage> object:

 ```csharp
 await Navigation.PushAsync(new UpcomingAppointmentsPage());